top of page

 Established in 1983, the Ostional Wildlife Refuge was created to protect the nesting grounds of the Olive Ridley sea turtle.
 Ostional beach is uniquely known as the only beach in the world where harvesting turtle eggs is legal.
 A tragic reality was discovered early on, as scientists observed that the eggs laid by the first wave of nesting turtles were often destroyed by subsequent turtles arriving to lay their eggs.

-In response, the Costa Rican government made an agreement with the community of Ostional in 1987.
+In response, the Costa Rican government agreed with the community of Ostional in 1987.
 This agreement allowed the community to harvest the eggs laid during the first three days of nesting, which were likely to be destroyed anyway.
 In return, the Asociación de Desarrollo Integral de Ostional (ADIO) committed to protecting the turtles, patrolling the beach to prevent poaching, and keeping the area clean and free of debris.

 Marine Turtles at Ostional